Osorkon21/Bossfall/Bossfall ReadMe.txt

     LYCANTHROPY:

+        - When player with Lycanthropy kills a civilian or Guard, one of 38 innocent-death-related messages is displayed.
+          This message replaces the "City Watch just died." message.

         - If player is in wereform equipped gloves/boots aren't damaged when player attacks and they don't give to-hit bonuses.